-The idea of camping in such a large metropolis as Toronto might not seem like it’s a possibility.
-But it actually is!
-You don’t have to drive all the way to the Muskokas or Algonquin to escape for a weekend with the kids.
-So pitch a tent and camp out in our Guide to Camping in and around the Greater Toronto Area to find a bunch of our favourite spots to camp within a two-hour drive of downtown (heavily dependent on traffic, of course!).
+The idea of camping near such a large metropolis as Toronto might not seem like it’s a possibility, but it really is!
+Furthermore, you don’t have to drive all the way into the deep wilderness to escape for a weekend with the kids.
+So pitch a tent and camp out in our Guide to Camping in and around the Greater Toronto Area to find a bunch of our favourite spots within a two-hour drive of downtown (heavily dependent on traffic, of course!).

 (Click on the title links for more information)

 Toronto and Region Conservation Authority

 Where: 16500 Regional Road 50, Caledon